Stefan Larsson (businessman)

-Stefan Larsson (born 1974) is an American fashion industry executive.
+Stefan Larsson (born 1974 or 1975) is an American and Swedish fashion industry executive.
 Since 2021 he has served as the chief executive officer of PVH Corporation.
 Before joining PVH he was the chief executive officer of the Ralph Lauren Corporation, global president of Old Navy, and part of H&M management for nearly 15 years.

 Early life and education

 Born in 1974, Larsson earned an MBA jointly from the Hanken School of Economics in Finland and Jönköping International Business School in Sweden.

 Career

 Hennes & Mauritz

 Larsson joined the Swedish fashion company Hennes & Mauritz (H&M) in 1998 after having completed his studies and stayed with the retailer for nearly 15 years, rising to the position of Head of Global Sales "with functional responsibility for about 2,300 stores and nearly all of its $17 billion in annual sales."
 During that time, he was part of the executive team that increased annual revenues from $3 billion to $17 billion and expanded its operations from 12 to 44 countries.
 He also oversaw real estate, store design and construction.